Killala Native Forest Protection Project

 Project Information:

-Killala Native Forest Protection Project is an Avoided Deforestation project located at Killala Station, approximately 55km south of Cobar in western New South Wales.
-Registered in October 2014, the project covers a project area of 9,843 hectares.
-The station operates within the Cobar Peneplain bioregion, an area characterized by semi-arid conditions and "red country" landscape, consisting of red earth soils, sandy loams, and lithosols.
-The vegetation is typically dominated by Mulga, Bimble Box, and invasive native scrub (INS) species.
+The Killala Native Forest Protection Project is an Avoided Deforestation project located on "Killala" station, approximately 85 kilometers south of Cobar and west of Nymagee in the Western Division of New South Wales.
+Registered in October 2014, the project covers a substantial area of 9,843 hectares.
+The region is situated within the Cobar Peneplain, an area traditionally dominated by rangeland grazing (sheep and cattle) and opportunistic cropping.